1992–93 Women's European Cup (handball)

 The 1992–93 Women's European Champions Cup was the 32nd and final edition of Europe's competition for national champions women's handball clubs, taking place September 1992 and 15 May 1993.
 Starting with the following edition the competition was run by EHF, which changed its name to Champions League and its system to include a group stage.
 Defending champion Hypo Niederösterreich defeated Vasas Budapest in the final to win its fourth title in five years.

 Qualifying round

+Start Elbląg advanced on away goals rule (19 vs. 18).

 First round

+GOG Gudme and Start Elbląg advanced on away goals rule (16 vs. 15 and 17 vs. 13 respectively).